hsam-2021/bankds/README.md

 # Predictive Analysis - Web UI

+## Abstract
+Recent advances in data analytics and machine learning are providing banks with powerful new tools for gaining insights into their customers’ needs and behavior.
+Through the use of advanced predictive and prescriptive analytics, banks are applying technology in ways that can have a direct and tangible impact on their ability to access and apply useful business intelligence capabilities.
+The potential benefits of these sweeping new advances can be seen in a variety of areas, including enhanced anticipation and prediction of possible customer churn, improved effectiveness of cross-selling and marketing activities etc. Today business decisions are based on data.
+The data should be of high quality to help make best decisions.
+My data science project is about analysis and prediction based on bank dataset which is utilized to understand the customer behavior whether the customer will subscribe for term deposit or not.
+Also based on the customer data it can be predicted whether a particular customer should be given a loan or not.
+The accuracy for my model is high and as more and more data are being collected and fed to the model it will improve with time and give better predictions.

 ##  Steps for project set up
 1. git clone https://github.com/hsam-2021/bankds.git
 2. Set up Docker for Linux following the instruction in link https://docs.docker.com/engine/install/ubuntu/